Category killer

-A category killer is a retailer, often a big-box store, that specializes in and carries a large product assortment of a given category.
-Their wide merchandise selections, deep supply, large buying power, and a comparative advantage to other retailers can "kill" a category.
-Stores will also die from their limited selections.
-In essence, they are a price- or discount-based specialist mass-retailer.
-Through selection, pricing and market penetration they obtain a massive competitive advantage over other retailers.
+A category killer is a type of retailer, usually a big-box store, that specializes in a single product category and carries a wide assortment of related goods.
+By offering extensive selections, competitive pricing, and leveraging large-scale bargaining power, these stores often gain a comparative advantage over smaller retailers and can significantly reduce competitors’ sales within that category, increasing their market penetration.

-Chains such as OfficeMax, Best Buy, Bed Bath & Beyond and Hobby Lobby were considered category killers.
+They are generally described as discount-orientated specialist mass retailers.
+Examples include chains such as OfficeMax, Best Buy, Barnes & Noble, and Hobby Lobby.

-Once typically found in power centers, increasingly they are found in or adjacent to (as an outbuilding of) repurposed traditional malls.
+Category killers were once most commonly located in power centers, but are now often found within or adjacent to repurposed shopping malls.

-Large category killer stores are mostly in mid- and large-sized cities, because a large population is required to be feasible.
+Large category killer stores are typically located in mid- to large-sized cities, where sufficient population density supports their operations.

 Impact

 Local merchants in cities with category killers "may suffer a substantial reduction in sales," and stores in a wider radius can be affected by the draw.
 Between 1983 and 1993, Iowans spent 31% less in hardware stores, translating to a loss of 37% in the same time to those stores as a result of category killer stores.